jhvanderschee/jekyllcodex/_posts/2018-12-09-improvements-to-the-form-builder.md

   required: true
 ```

-Additionally you need to add this to your head:
+Additionally you need to add this to your head (non-Netlify only):

     {% raw %}{% if page.forms %}<script src='https://www.google.com/recaptcha/api.js'></script>{% endif %}{% endraw %}